lessonomicon/safetynomicon/01_intro/index.md

 name.

-The moral of this story is that safety comes from good habits, not technology. **Social engineering** is far more common than hacking: in practice it is far easier to trick someone into giving you their password than to break into their devices digitally.
+The moral of this story is that safety comes from good habits, not technology.
+[Social engineering](g:social-engineering) is far more common than hacking: in practice it is far easier to trick someone into giving you their password than to break into their devices digitally.

-The key practice is **situational awareness**, which is a fancy way of saying, "Pay attention to what's happening and respond accordingly."
+The key practice is [situational awareness](g:situational-awareness), which is a fancy way of saying, "Pay attention to what's happening and respond accordingly."
 If you start working on a high-profile subject that will likely attract controversy you should take more precautions than usual.
 For example, someone should recognize that agreeing to be an expert witness increases the odds that they will be targeted, and should be more careful about what he puts into email while preparing and delivering his testimony.

 The corollary to situational awareness is to de-escalate when you can.
-Being on guard all the time is exhausting and quickly leads to **security fatigue** [@Stan2016].
+Being on guard all the time is exhausting and quickly leads to [security fatigue](g:security-fatigue) [@Stan2016].
 If you are too tired to follow good practices, knowing them does you no good.

 Two technologies that are useful, but only to a certain extent, are Virtual Private Networks and a specialized web browser called Tor.
 A